 If multiple questions in your pre-defined Intents base have the score equal or greater than High Confidence Answer Score 40, or there are one or more answers whose Matching Score is less than the High Confidence Score but greater than No Answer Score, Chatbot will send 3 questions that have the highest scores to visitors to choose from and then provide a Possible Answer.

-The example question “How to customize?” above does not get a High Confidence Answer.
+The question above “What is Chatbot” does not get a High Confidence Answer.
 However, it is in the Possible Answer range (scores from 11 to 39) and so it is why Chatbot returns a list of suggested available questions that could be more relevant to their query and help the Chatbot to answer it in a timely manner.

 No Answer Score defines the Matching Score range in which the Chatbot returns an alternative solution to the visitor since the original question asked by the visitor returned as being not within the operating score range and so the Chatbot was not able to find any pre-defined solution.